biocorecrg/RNAseq_course_2019/docs/module1.md

 <img src="images/fastqc.png" width="800"/>

 Here we provide an example of a **bad dataset**.
-As you can see the average quality drops towards the 3 prime.
+As you can see the average quality drops towards the 3'-end.

 <img src="images/bad_fastqc.png" width="800"/>

 Fastq_screen requires a number of databases to be installed for aligning a subset of your reads.
-You can download some pre-generated ones by using the following command:
+You can download some pre-generated ones by using the following command (DO NOT LUNCH IT NOW!!!):

 ```{bash}
 fastq_screen --get_genomes
 ```

-This will download 11 genomes (arabidopsis, drosophila, E coli, human, lambda, mouse, mitochondria, phiX, rat, worm and yeast) and 3 collection of sequences (adapters, vectors, rRNA) indexed with bowtie2.
+This will download 11 genomes (arabidopsis, drosophila, E. coli, human, lambda, mouse, mitochondria, phiX, rat, worm and yeast) and 3 collection of sequences (adapters, vectors, rRNA) indexed with bowtie2.
 This step is quite slow so we are not going to launch it now.

-Here the command line to execute fastq_screen:
+To execute fastq_screen:

 ```{bash}
 fastq_screen --conf fastq_screen.conf A549_0_1_1.fastq.gz